Fees from Pepco put solar panels out of reach, D.C. residents say

 Sign up for The Climate 202, a daily newsletter about climate change delivered straight to your inbox

-Frustrated by the fees, some D.C. residents, such as Hillebrand, are pushing back.
+Frustrated by the fees, some D.C. residents, such as Hillbrand, are pushing back.
 On Jan.
-3, Hillebrand filed a formal complaint with the D.C.
+3, Hillbrand filed a formal complaint with the D.C.
 Public Service Commission to compel Pepco to lower the upgrade cost it was charging.
 The Office of the People’s Counsel, which advocates on behalf of D.C. customers in disputes with the commission, is representing him in the proceedings.

-Cary Hinton, a spokesman for the Public Service Commission, declined to comment on Hillebrand’s complaint.
+Cary Hinton, a spokesman for the Public Service Commission, declined to comment on Hillbrand’s complaint.
 But he noted that the commission on Jan.
 28 issued a notice of proposed rulemaking to consider whether to require utility companies pay 50 percent of the costs, up to $5,000 per project.

 Caswell said Pepco is “engaged in open, public discussion with DCPSC Staff and solar developers to help advance interconnection processes and reduce costs for customers when system upgrades are required.
 We support the current move toward cost sharing.”